 Good sleep is always important, no matter how old you are.
 If you’re getting on in years and you’ve noticed your sleep is deteriorating, do something about it.
 Our weighted blanket is perfect for seniors who do not have underlying conditions that are affecting their sleep patterns.
 It provides a relaxing, calming sensation, triggering various chemical responses that ease anxiety, stress, and can even help people with old age dementia and Alzheimer’s disease sleep better.

-Please note that the content in this blog post shouldn’t be construed as medical advice.
+Please note that the content in this blog post shouldn’t be construed as medical advice Please contact your GP for more information.
 If you have any questions about our product, please send us a message or contact us via Facebook.
 We will be happy to talk to you about the benefits of using a weighted blanket for the elderly.
 Depending on your case, we might suggest talking to your doctor before purchasing our product.